How to Get Performance Management Right

 Performance appraisals

-Regular meetings set the stage for lengthier performance appraisals, which are usually held on a quarterly, biannual or even annual basis.
-These appraisals give you and your team members a chance to see how things are going, what they’re doing well, not so well and how productive they’re being.
-They’re also a prime opportunity to define expectations for both you and your people, offer practical feedback, track progress and/or set new SMART goals.
+Regular meetings set the stage for lengthier appraisals, which are usually held on a quarterly, biannual, or even annual basis.
+These appraisals give you and your team members a chance to see how things are going, what they’re doing well—and not so well—as well as how productive they’re being.
+They’re also a prime opportunity to define expectations for both you and your team, offer practical feedback, track progress, and set any new SMART goals.

 Performance metrics